rackerlabs/support-how-to/content/how-to/cloud-servers/investigate-compromised-servers/index.md

 - The level of access that the attacker obtained
 - The audit trail of the attacker's footprints

-Many different types of compromises can exploit a UNIX&reg; server.
+Many different types of compromises can exploit a Unix&reg; server.
 Attackers might launch a brute force attack, guess a weak password, or attempt to use known software vulnerabilities in the hope that the server isn't on a regular patch schedule.
-It's important to understand how the machine was compromised so that you can determine the extent of the damage to your server and other hosts that are accessible to the compromised machine.
+It's important to understand how the machine was compromised to determine the extent of the damage to your server and other hosts that are accessible to the compromised machine.

 For most root-level compromises, the most straightforward recovery approach is